kleberaluizio/kleberaluizio/README.md

 ### Hey there, I'm Kleber Aluizio! 👋
 <div style="text-align: justify">
-🔭 I’m currently working as software Developer at TOTVS.
+🔭 I’m currently working as a mid-level software Engineer at TOTVS.
 I work on building new features for the Gesplan line, solutions for treasury management and financial planning for companies.

 I'm a Mechanical Engineer with a master's degree in mechanical engineering and over the past few years, I have also been teaching courses to aspiring engineers at several universities in southern Brazil, including IFSC, UDESC, and UniSENAI where I'm currently working.
 </div>